rvandoosselaer/Blocks/README.md

 ### Endless terrain

-Blocks comes with a fully fledged pager implementation that will load the blocks around the player, blocks that are out of sight will be unloaded to safe resources.
+Blocks comes with a fully fledged pager implementation that will load the blocks around the player, blocks that are out of sight will be unloaded to save resources.

 ### Physics support